 MOUNT PLEASANT, S.C.
 (WCBD) — Due to the cold weather forecast, two warming shelters/centers will open in the Lowcountry.

-The Hibben UMC Emergency Cold Shelter in Mt.
-Pleasant will be open Thursday night, December 28.
+The Hibben UMC Emergency Cold Shelter (HECS) at 690 Coleman Blvd, Mt.
+Pleasant will be open Tuesday, December 12.

 The guests will be offered a safe, warm place to sleep overnight plus an evening meal and breakfast.
 Showers are available with towels, soap, and shampoo furnished.

-The Warming Center is open from 7 p.m. – 7 a.m.
-A warm meal and a safe place to sleep for the night as well as breakfast in the morning will be offered.
+The church will offer a warm meal and a safe place to sleep for the night as well as breakfast in the morning.